Persuasion or Propaganda?

 The Effects of PR on a Political Campaign

-Join us Monday, September 24 at 7 p.m. in the Johnson Center Sanctuary (or online) for a Worldview Forum with proponents Jonathan Miller and Ben Porritt; moderator, Ann Lawson.
+Join us Monday, September 24 at 7 p.m. in the Johnson Center Worship Center (or online) for a Worldview Forum with proponents Jonathan Miller and Ben Porritt; moderator, Ann Lawson.

 Jonathan Miller is a former two-term elected Kentucky State Treasurer, author of two books on faith and public policy, graduated with high honors from Harvard’s college and law school, co-founded No Labels, a national grassroots reform movement; reached the final table of the World Series of Poker, and with his summer camp sweetheart, raised two remarkable teenage daughters.
 His website, therecoveringpolitician.com, provides a civilized forum for debating and discussing current issues.

 In nearly two decades of public service, Miller held several other senior positions in state and federal government, including Secretary of Finance and Administration in Kentucky Governor Steve Beshear’s Cabinet, Deputy Chief of Staff of the U.S. Department of Energy, and Legislative Director for Congressman Jim Cooper (D-TN).
 Miller is now in the private sector, and is senior adviser to Wellford Energy and practices law at the Lexington office of Frost Brown Todd.